The Health Care Genetics plan of study is individualized taking into account a student’s prior academic and work experience as well as career goals.

 The course table below lists only a sampling of the types of classes available and the course menu changes each semester

-Course selections are made to ensure students meet Program Learning Outcomes with knowledge and competencies in Health Care Genetics
+Although there are no specific classes listed as “required”, course selections are made to ensure students meet Program Learning Outcomes with knowledge and competencies in Health Care Genetics.
+Professional development must be documented and demonstrated throughout the program.

 The curriculum is devised such that the plan of study will include 17-credits from Content, 8- credits of Laboratory and 8-credits of Professional Development for a total 33 credits.
 Other courses not listed below may count toward the plan of study with advisor and committee approval.

-Weekend and modular /”executive format” laboratories and professional development seminars are typically one weekend only (Friday 4 or 5-7:30, Saturday and Sunday 9-5), but may vary depending on credit value.
+Weekend and modular /”executive format” laboratories and professional development seminars may be one weekend only (Friday 4 or 5-7:30, Saturday and Sunday 9-5), but may vary depending on credit value to be multiple weekends, over a winter break, or delivered in an online format.

 Table of Exemplar Courses; not all course options listed